OWASP/www-chapter-austin/tab_sponsorship.md

 ## Sponsorship Opportunities with our Chapter ##

 The Austin OWASP Chapter can offer your company several sponsorship opportunities.
-If you are interested in taking advantage of any of these opportunities, please contact [mailto:tiana.chandler@owasp.org Tiana Chandler], the Austin OWASP Chapter President.
+If you are interested in taking advantage of any of these opportunities, please contact Tiana Chandler (tiana[dot]chandler[at]owasp.org), the Austin OWASP Chapter President.

 ### Austin Security Professionals Happy Hour Sponsorship ###